swag-bi/swag/docs/demo.md

 The SWAG mainly investigates the number of asylum applications with an emphasis on destination and time aspects of applications.
 The SWAG is explained in detail and instantiated step by step.

+The demo is based on the [SWAG for analysis of asylum applications](https://github.com/swag-bi/swag/blob/master/src/main/webapp/WEB-INF/resources/Uploaded/AGs/eurostat_AG_AMCIS2021.ttl).
 The used data are an extraction of asylum applications data of years 2014 and 2015, and are only intended for illustration purposes.